jmevans0211/flag-fest/README.md

 **Contributor:** [Jeannie Evans](https://github.com/jmevans0211/)

-#### About Flag Fest

-Flag Fest is a fun and interactive learning game where the user will learn country flags from a geographical region of their choice.
+**Flag Fest** is a fun and interactive learning game where the user will learn country flags from a geographical region of their choice.

 #### How to Play